micuat/ofxActiveScan/README.md

 [f] to toggle fullscreen and [space] to start capturing.
 The app window must be set fullscreen on the projector desktop.

-Comment or uncomment `#define USE_LIBDC` to choose ofxLibdc or ofVideoGrabber.
+Comment or uncomment `#define USE_LIBDC` to choose ofVideoGrabber or ofxLibdc.

 Captured images are saved to `img`.
 The last image is taken for colored point cloud and saved to `camPerspective.jpg`.